emmanuelkiranr/NodeJs/README.md

 Npm audit - automatically runs to make sure the packages we install are safe `npm audit`

-If there is any issue run `npm audit --fix` of look at the audit and do `npm i` for each pkg one by one to find out which is causing the issue
+If there is any issue run `npm audit --fix` of look at the audit and do `npm i` for each pkg one by one to find out which is causing the issue.

+If we remove any unwanted packages directly from package.json, it's dependencies will still be available in node_modules. check it using `npm ls`, it'll show extraneous for such packages.
+So to make the node_modules match our package.json run `npm prune`

 ### readline-sync